Tony Evers calls for absentee ballots for every voter, Senate leader calls request 'complete fantasy'

 Vos' office did not respond to a request for comment on Evers' request, while Assembly Minority Leader Gordon Hintz, D-Oshkosh, and Senate Minority Leader Jennifer Shilling, D-La Crosse, said they support the measure.

+As of March 1, there were more than 3.3 million active registered voters in the state, according to the Wisconsin Elections Commission.

-Local clerks had issued more than 741,000 absentee ballots as of Friday morning, a spring election record, according to the Wisconsin Elections Commission.
+Local clerks had issued more than 741,000 absentee ballots as of Friday morning, a spring election record, according to the Commission.
 Nearly 200,000 absentee ballots have been returned so far.

 Indefinitely confined

-A Friday memo from the nonpartisan Legislative Reference Bureau found that Dane County Clerk Scott McDonell and Milwaukee County Clerk George Christenson misinterpreted state elections laws when they encouraged voters to indicate on their absentee ballot they are indefinitely confined, allowing them to avoid having to upload a photo ID, due to the COVID-19 pandemic.
+A Friday memo from the nonpartisan Legislative Reference Bureau says Dane County Clerk Scott McDonell and Milwaukee County Clerk George Christenson misinterpreted state elections laws when they encouraged voters to indicate on their absentee ballot they are indefinitely confined due to the pandemic, allowing them to avoid having to upload a photo ID.

 Wisconsin law says people can certify they are indefinitely confined due to “age, illness, infirmity or disability," but the memo states the stay at home order "does not render all Wisconsin residents indefinitely confined."